mattlau1/cpp-graph/README.md

 <h3 data-number="2.9.1" id="but-why-smart-pointers-gdwg.internal.rationale"><span class="header-section-number">2.9.1</span> But why smart pointers [gdwg.internal.rationale]<a href="#but-why-smart-pointers-gdwg.internal.rationale" class="self-link"></a></h3>
 <p>You could feasibly implement the assignment without any smart pointers, through lots of redundant copying.
 For example, having a massive data structure like:</p>
 <div class="sourceCode" id="cb47"><pre class="sourceCode cpp"><code class="sourceCode cpp"><span id="cb47-1"><a href="#cb47-1" aria-hidden="true"></a>std<span class="op">::</span>map<span class="op">&lt;</span>N, std<span class="op">::</span>vector<span class="op">&lt;</span>std<span class="op">::</span>pair<span class="op">&lt;</span>N, E<span class="op">&gt;&gt;&gt;</span></span></code></pre></div>
 <p>You can see that in this structure you would have duplicates of nodes when trying to represent this complex structure.
 This takes up a lot of space.
-We want you to build a space efficient graph.
-This means only storing one instance of each node and edge.</p>
+We want you to build a space efficient graph.</p>
 <h2 data-number="2.10" id="other-notes-other.notes"><span class="header-section-number">2.10</span> Other notes [other.notes]<a href="#other-notes-other.notes" class="self-link"></a></h2>
 <p>You must:</p>
 <ul>